 Social media is where online users go to consume interesting information, share content they love, and engage in conversation.

-And don’t forget to quickly respond to all comments and messages!
+One of the best tips we can provide is to remember to quickly respond to all comments and messages!
+You cannot downplay the importance of community engagement.
 People will view your response and response time as a reflection of your business.
 Take too long, and you could miss out on an opportunity for new business!